The Bankrate promise

 Take a look at how much it might cost to pay off the average credit card balance based on three different APRs: The low and high APR you may find on a credit union card and a high APR similar to what you might find with traditional cards, including rewards cards and credit-builder cards.

-As you can see, even the high-end APR of a credit union card can save you over $900 compared to the high-end APR you might get stuck with on other cards if you don’t have good credit.
+As you can see, even the high-end APR of a credit union card can save you over $1,900 compared to the high-end APR you might get stuck with on other cards.

-To determine if a credit union card is right for you, use a credit card payoff calculator and put in your own numbers (your total debt balance, the minimum payment you can afford to pay each month and your current credit card APR or estimated APR with a credit union card).
+To determine if a credit union card is right for you, use Bankrate’s credit card payoff calculator.
+Enter your total debt balance, the minimum payment you can afford to pay each month and your current credit card APR or estimated credit union card APR to see the difference.

 People looking to pay off debt